mswjs/interceptors/README.md

 Adds an event listener to one of the following supported events:

-- `request`, whenever a new request happens.
+- `request`, signals when a new request happens;
-- `response`, whenever a request library responds to a request.
+- `response`, signals when a response was sent.

 ```js
 interceptor.on('request', (request) => {